Harii2005/Amazon-clone/README.md

 # Amazon-clone

-this is my first project in using HTML and CSS
+this is my first project in using HTML CSS